resource-watch/slate/source/includes/api/_dataset.md

 ```

 <aside class="success">
-Remember — the response is in JSONApi format
+Remember — the response is in JSONApi format.
 </aside>

 > Response: